 (3) This column includes equivalent cash payments to the dividends paid on the Common Shares, received by holders of Restricted Share Rights in respect of which the restricted period has expired but for which the holder has elected to defer receipt of the Common Shares.

-(4) Mr. Holtby retired and did not stand for election at the May 13, 2022 annual and special meeting.
+(4) Mr. Luna and Mr. Brough retired and did not stand for re-election at the May 12, 2023 annual and special meeting.